 Over time, the vertical and lateral extents of the plumes have changed in response to groundwater production at nearby wells and other hydrological factors.
-Since monitoring began, groundwater production at the CDA wells along the western Chino Airport boundary has increased the vertical thickness of the West Plumes by more than 100 feet, and the pumping at CDA wells I-20 and I-21 has drawn the East plumes laterally in a southeast direction.
+Since monitoring began, groundwater production at CDA wells I-1, I-2, and I-3 has increased the vertical thickness of the West Plumes by more than 100 feet, and the pumping from the Chino II desalter wells east of the Airport and CDA wells I-20 and I-21 has drawn the East plumes laterally in a southeast direction.
 Additionally, detections of 1,2,3-TCP in 2022 indicated that the low concentration portion of the 1,2,3-TCP plume south of Pine Avenue may exist further to the south, compared to earlier interpretation.
-Updated plume delineations by the County and by Watermaster indicate that the plume extends approximately 0.3 miles further south than in previous delineations.